redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 You can encrypt the OCP data disks with your own keys.

 Create a file called **byok-azure-disk.yaml** that contains the following information.
-After you save the file, execute the 'sed' commands which follow to make the appropriate variable substitutions.
-If you use the Azure Cloud Shell, this file can be created using vi or nano as if working on a virtual or physical system:
+Afterwards, execute the 'sed' commands which follow to make the appropriate variable substitutions.

 ## Create the k8s Storage Class to be used for encrypted disks
 ```